Is your team motivated, engaged in their work and moving toward a common goal?

 1. CULTURAL AUDIT – An assessment of the behaviors, values, messages, and processes.
 Are these perceived or real?
 Why?
 What needs to happen to create clarity, trust and alignment?
 What internal ‘cliques’ can be uncovered?
 This is no easy task.
 Anonymous feedback exercises can be helpful here.

 3. ORGANIZATION DESIGN – Get the right people in the right positions.
 Initial basic documentation of roles & responsibilities should be done.
 Clearly define success in each position.
-Allow your team to help establish clear roles and responsibilities to create some ownership in the improvement process.
+Allow your team to help establish their roles and responsibilities to create some ownership in the improvement process.

 4. ORGANIZATION DEVELOPMENT – Facilitate positive change by aligning your strategy, people and finally the systems to improve overall effectiveness and performance.
 Not everyone always makes the cut here.
 You might need to make some tough personnel decisions to ensure you’re truly raising the bar!

 5. LEADERSHIP DEVELOPMENT – Leadership development should start to happen organically.
 With the team starting to see victories, trust and confidence is piggy-backing on that success to create a culture where everyone wants to improve.
 With this culture established, you’ll be able to implement actual leadership development programs and raise the bar higher.

 6. BUSINESS TRANSFORMATION – This is your goal, not a step.
 If you’ve completed a thorough organization improvement process, you’ve not only transformed your business, you’ve set the table for continual positive improvement!

-Leveraging the power of people and true teamwork is not only the fastest way to accelerate your objectives, it is the only way of creating true sustainable positive change.
+Leveraging the power of people and true teamwork is not only the fastest way to accelerate your objectives, it is the only way of ensuring truly sustainable positive change.

-Here are some of the highest impact benefits to expect after you have transformed into a truly leadership-enriched organization:
+Here are some of the highest impact benefits to expect after you have transformed into a leadership-enriched organization:

-This is the most important part of transforming into a truly scalable and sustainable organization.
-I’d encourage you to take a hard look at your small business to determine if the culture is working for you, or working against you.
-I hope this post helps you determine that.
+This is the most important part of any organization’s success.
+I’d encourage you to take a hard look at your organization to determine if the culture is working for you, or working against you.